Jalal-ud-Din Khalji: Ascension to the throne

 Jalal-ud-din (known as Malik Firuz until this point), ascended the throne of Delhi in June 1290, at the unfinished Kilokhri (also Kilughari or Kailugarhi) Palace near Delhi.
 At the time of his ascension, Jalal-ud-din was very unpopular.
-He had little support among the old Turkic nobles, who viewed him as an Afghan (Pashtun), wrongly believing him to be of non-Turkic ancestry.
+He had little support among the old Turkic nobles, who viewed him as an Afghan (Pashtun), believing him to be of non-Turkic ancestry.
 In addition, he was an old man of around 70 years, and his mild nature was seen as unsuitable for the position.
-Because of his unpopularity, he decided not to move to Balban's palace at Delhi, and lived at Kilokhri for around one year.
+Because of his unpopularity, he decided not to move to Balban's palace at Delhi, and lived at Kilokhri, an Afghan enclave which served as the de facto capital.
 He finished the palace, and turned Kilokhri into an important town.

 Jalal-ud-din avoided making any radical changes to the administrative set-up, and retained the old Turkic nobles in the offices that they held during Balban's reign.
 For example, Fakhruddin was retained as the kotwal of Delhi, Khwaja Khatir was retained as the wazir, and Balban's nephew Malik Chajju was retained as the governor of Kara-Manikpur.
 The surviving members of Balban's royal family moved to Kara under Chajju's governorship.

 At the same time, Jalal-ud-din appointed his relatives and associates to the important offices.
 He appointed his brother Yaghrash Khan as the head of the army ministry (ariz-i-mamalik), and his nephew Ahmad Chap as naib-i barbek.
 He gave his eldest son Mahmud the title Khan-i-Khan; the next two sons were given the titles Arkali Khan and Qadr Khan.
 He also appointed his nephews Ali Gurshasp (later Sultan Alauddin) and Almas Beg as Amir-i-Tuzuk (equivalent to Master of ceremonies) and Akhur-beg (equivalent to Master of the Horse) respectively.

 Gradually, Jalal-ud-din overcame the initial hostility that he had faced from the citizens of Delhi.
 He gained reputation as a humble and kind-hearted monarch, as opposed to the preceding despots like Balban.
 After entering Delhi, he had the royal entrance to the Red Palace dismounted, and refused to sit on the king's seat in the royal audience-hall, saying that the crown had been forced upon him because of the malicious intents of Surkha and Kachhan.